-Probate & Trust Litigation
+Probate & Trust Litigation Attorney

 Probate is the court-supervised administration of a decedent's estate, which begins with proving the will.
-The process was established by state law to transfer assets from the decedent's names to his or her beneficiaries.
+The process was established by state law to transfer assets from the decedent's name to his or her beneficiaries.
 The will is the document that is written and signed by the deceased; this document specifies how the property is to be distributed among the beneficiaries.

 Probate litigation is nothing more than "contesting a will."
-An interested party can contest a will on various grounds including:
+An interested party can contest a will on various grounds, including:

 - Claims of undue influence